 Physician Consultation

-A Swiss doctor must meet with you in person before PAD can be approved.
+A Swiss doctor must meet with you in person before PAD is approved.
 During the consultation, the doctor will assess whether you meet the criteria, including mental competence to make the decision.
 If the doctor approves your request, the organization will schedule the procedure.

 Some people might need to visit Switzerland multiple times.
 Others may need only one visit, depending on their circumstances.